How to Trade Stocks for Beginners

 Quantity of Shares and Stock Pricing

-The next thing you need to decide is how many shares of the stock you want to purchase.
-A good rule of thumb to keep in mind is that you generally never want to put more than 4% of your portfolio in any one position.
+The next thing a stock trading beginner needs to decide is how many shares of the stock you want to purchase.
+A good rule of thumb is to not put more than 4% of your portfolio in any one position.

 We’ll buy 19 shares of Apple in this example.